google-research-datasets/india-soil-health-card/MSAnalysis/ReadMe.md

 # Introduction
-This folder (./MSAnalysis) contain the scripts used to analyze the SHC database:
+This folder (./MSAnalysis) contain the scripts used to analyze the SHC database.
+All relevant data files are stored in the "./MSAnalysis/Data" folder

 ## 1. InitialCheck.R
 The Initial check script contains initial checks focused on the spatial and temporal coverage of the database.
 Specifically, it runs checks on the spatio-temporal coverage of the Soil Health Cards Database.